TotallyInformation/node-red-contrib-uibuilder/README.md

 - Any msg sent to a node instance is sent through to the UI via Socket.IO.
   If `topic` is set in settings and not in the `msg`, the version from settings will be added.
   NOTE that this may present security and/or performance issues.
 In particular, you should remove msg.res and msg.req objects as they are both very large and often contain circular references.

+- Sent msg's can have a `msg.script` and `msg.style` property that will dynamically add that code to the web page - if allowed by the settings (default is off)

 - Including a `_socketId` attribute on messages sent from Node-RED will send to that ID only.
   An ID is associated with a specific browser tab and is reset when the page is reloaded so this isn't too easy to use as yet (see [To Do list](to-do)).